 A mental health condition, whether it be something as severe as schizophrenia or something that has a broader spectrum of severity, like anxiety, can wreak havoc on your life.
 It can make carrying out daily tasks difficult and render what many consider a “normal” life impossible.
 This can directly affect your ability to work, too, which can lead to financial uncertainty and an inability to obtain the mental health treatment that you need.
-Such a reality can leave you feeling hopeless for your future.
+This can leave you feeling hopeless for your future.

-But we encourage you not to lose hope.
+We encourage you not to lose hope.
 There are things that you can do to position yourself to recover the compensation that you need to secure financial stability and obtain the treatment that you deserve.
 Your best option very well may be seeking SSDI benefits.

 How mental health disorders are assessed for SSDI purposes

-Before you can recover SSDI, though, you should have an awareness of how the Social Security Administration (SSA) analyzes those cases pertaining to mental health conditions.
-The mental health category of the SSDI bluebook has several specific mental health disorders, each with their own requirements that must be met before SSDI will be paid out.
+Before you can recover SSDI, though, you should have an awareness of how the Social Security Administration (SSA) analyzes cases pertaining to mental health conditions.
+The mental health category of the SSDI bluebook has several specific mental health disorders, each with its own requirements that must be met before SSDI will be paid out.
 Most of them require you show how the condition affects your ability to function on a daily basis.

-However, when assessing the particulars of your case, the SSA will take the same basic approach.
+The SSA will take the same basic approach.
 To start, it’s important to note that the SSA wants to see objective medical evidence of your condition.
 Therefore, it’s best for you to obtain all of your medical records and secure all recommended forms of treatment.

 You should ensure that your medical evidence demonstrates your symptoms, your medical history, and the results of any testing that was conducted.
-Your diagnosis will be important, too, as will the types of medications you take and how beneficial those medications have been for you.
-Your medical provider’s perceptions of your ability to function and the expected duration and severity of your disorder can all help push your SSDI claim forward.
+Your diagnosis will be important, too, as will the medications you take and how beneficial those medications have been for you.
+Your medical provider’s perceptions of your ability to function and the expected duration and severity of your disorder can all help move your SSDI claim forward.

 The SSA will likely also request additional evidence.
-It may want evidence that shows how your ability to function changes over time, and it may want more information about the types of supports that you have in place that may skew a perception of your ability to function.
+It may want evidence that shows how your ability to function changes over time, and it may want more information about the supports you have in place that may skew a perception of your ability to function.
 It’s in your best interests to present as much information as possible to the SSA so that you can give a clear picture of your condition, its severity, its impact on your ability to function, and its likelihood of improvement.

 Be holistic in developing your SSDI case